Kids Together Playground Post Occupancy Evaluation (POE)

-The study was conducted in association with the Center for Universal Design, College of Design, NC State University, and supported by a grant from the National Institute on Disability and Rehabilitation Research NIDRR.
-Professor Robin Moore and Laurie Ringaert were co-PIs.
+The study was conducted in association with the Center for Universal Design (CUD), College of Design, NC State University, and supported by a grant from the National Institute on Disability and Rehabilitation Research NIDRR.
+Professor Robin Moore and CUD Director, Laurie Ringaert, were co-principal investigators

 Children’s Playground Use Behavior Map